W2Codam/Born2beroot/docs/sudo_log/index.md

 This is where you will do the:
 - Requirement for TTY
-- Restricitng sudo to the specified directories
+- Restricting sudo to the specified directories
 - Re-directing the logging for sudo
 - Set the bad password message & attempts